yukatan/commangular/README.md

 * Chaining of commands in command groups.
 * Execution of commands in sequence or in parallel.
 * Any level of nesting in groups.
-* Injection of an object from the angular context with the same syntax.
+* Dependency injection from angular.
 * Injection of precending results on the next command execution.
 * Automatic promise resolution before next execution.
+* Flows of commands with decision points to select the next commands based on result or service values.
 * Interception of command execution (on the way).
 * Command cancelation(on the way).
 * Custom result resolvers(on the way).
-* Flows of commands with decision points to select the next commands based on result values(on the way).
+*

 ##Instalation